Home About Books Blog FAQ

 Contact Phillipa

 A year later in March 2006, after many revisions and early drafts, I plucked up the courage to send the book, Decent Exposure, to a London agent.
 Knowing she received literally thousands of manuscripts a year, the best I hoped for was an encouraging word along with my rejection slip.
 Instead she emailed me to say she loved it, and could she offer it to a publisher?
-A few weeks later Headline Publishing bought the story as part of two book deal for its new Little Black Dress romance imprint.
-Only 18 months later, I’ve just completed my third book for LBD and I’m about to start on a fourth!
+A few weeks later Headline Publishing bought the story for its new Little Black Dress romance imprint.

 Links